Introduction

 test command

-Here you should specify a command that will be run by the npm test command.
+command.
 Testing is an important part of a sophisticated workflow and should not be overlooked.
 We can leave this blank for now, but we will return to it later.

 git repository

 This is the URL of the remote repository for your project.
-In our case, this is the git URL that was saved when adding the repository to a remote host.
+In our case, this is the git

 keywords

 An optional comma-separated list of relevant words that describe your project.
-For example, css, e-commerce, portfolio, website.
+For example, css, e-commerce, portfolio, website

 author